kraison1/telehealth/README.md

 5. **Click a topic** - Opens a small chat popup in bottom-right corner
 6. **Multiple chats** - Click more topics to open up to 3 chat windows
 7. **Minimize** - Click `-` button to collapse to avatar bubble
-8. **Close** - Click `×` to close chat window
+8. **Close window** - Click `×` to close chat window
+9. **Close chat room** - Click `⋮` menu → "Close Chat" to close the room
+10. **Reopen chat** - Click `⋮` menu → "Reopen Chat" on closed rooms
+11. **Filter tabs** - Use "all", "unread", "read", "closed" tabs to filter topics
-9. Open another browser/incognito, login as different user, join same room
+12. Open another browser/incognito, login as different user, join same room
-10. Start chatting in real-time!
+13. Start chatting in real-time!

 ## Project Structure